Products padFeatured Brands

 PRACTICE MAKES PERFECT

-While the Ultimate Detailing Machine by Porter Cable is a very easy car polisher to master, practicing on an older car with an imperfect finish is the best way to learn.
+While the Porter Cable 7424XP Polisher is a very easy car polisher to master, practicing on an older car with an imperfect finish is the best way to learn.
 You should experiment with a variety of polish and pad combinations until you learn how to achieve the best results.

 A dual-action car polisher makes polishing easy and allows anyone to create a stunning finish or restore a badly worn finish.
 All it takes is a little practice and the right selection of pads and polishes.